ratmod/ratmod.github.io/docs/config-command-reference.md

 ## HUD

-### Awards Display
-`set cg_drawRewards 1` will show the awards you get immediately, with different awards appearing side-by-side.
-The announcements will be played in rapid succession.
-Set this to `2` to use the old OA way of showing awards slowly one after another.
-Set it to `0` to disable showing awards.

-### Weapon Bar
-The weapon bar will show you which weapons you have, which weapon is selected, and depending on the weapon bar style, how much ammo you have.

-Use `set cg_alwaysWeaponBar 1` to always show the weapon bar.
-If you want to change the style try `set cg_weaponBarStyle 13` or `14` for a horizontal weapon bar. `12` for vertical.
-There are 16 different styles in total.

 ### Status Bar
 The status bar shows your health, ammo, and armor amounts among other things.
 Use `cg_ratStatusbar` with these different values: